Learn more about what you can do to minimize environmental impacts from meetings:

 - If you are attending a green meeting, look for and take advantage

 of any opportunity presented to "do the green thing."
 For example you try to utilize public transportation if available or bring your own water bottle to cut down on waste.
 The

 full environmental potential of a meeting depends on cooperative attendees!

 - If you are attending a meeting that doesn't appear to be green and

-doesn't mention the environment anywhere, approach the meeting hosts
+doesn't mention sustainability initiatives anywhere, approach the meeting hosts

-and organizers and politely express your preference to attend green
+and organizers and politely express your preference to attend more environmentally responsible

-By keeping the concept and content of green meetings in mind when you plan a meeting, you can help these green practices become standard practices!
+By keeping the concept and content of green meetings in mind when you attend, plan or support a meeting, you can help these green practices become second nature!